end-of-term/eotarchive/partners.md

 ## Current Partners (EOT 2024)

+### Common Crawl Foundation (CCF)

+Joining as a partner in 2024, the [Common Crawl Foundation][ccf] is a 501(c)(3) non-profit with an open web dataset and archive dating back to 2007.

+### Environmental Data & Governance Initiative (EDGI)

+Contributing significantly to the End of Term project in 2016 and signing on as a partner for 2020 and 2024, the [Environmental Data & Governance Initiative (EDGI)][edgi] analyzes federal environmental data, websites, institutions, and policy seeking to improve environmental data stewardship and to promote environmental health and environmental justice.

 ### Internet Archive (IA)

 The [Internet Archive (IA)][ia] is a 502(c)(3) non-profit that was founded to build an internet